-Each application will be reviewed on-site by NJDOT staff and evaluated using an established program criteria and a 25 point rating system.
+Each application will be reviewed on-site by NJDOT staff and the TA Set-Aside Selection Committee and evaluated using an established program criteria and a 25 point rating system.
 Each project will be assessed based solely on the content of the application and attachments.